crazychenz/.dotfiles/docs/linux-stack.md

 Icons are stored in `~/.local/share/icons/` or you can use a upstream one from `/usr/share/icons/`.
 Mark the file with `chmod 755`.
 Optionally run `kbuildsycoca6` to force KDE to see your `.desktop` files.

 Now, here is the bit that took forever for me to acknowledge...
 Whether it be GNOME, KDE, or something else.
 Don't treat a `.desktop` file like a shortcut in Windows.
 In Windows you can drag and drop these files into different locations and they just work, not the case in Linux.
 Instead, search for the `.desktop` instance in the DE's launcher and then copy or "pin" that discovered instance to docks or where ever.
 The is because we want the ever changing and 5% stable APIs used in these environments to deal with all of the commands and database updates that are needed to keep things coherent.
 Its not as elegant as a dotfile, but that is what you get when you try to use a Unix based system like its Windows or MacOS.

+Note: .dotfiles/shared/gtk is now a location I keep .desktop files.
+Run `install-gtk-configs.sh` to install.
+Also, use `gtk-launch` to start the desktop files (without extension).
+Use `strace -f gtk-launch <app>` to examine failures.

 ### Dock Widgets